Towards an ab initio theory for the temperature dependence of electric-field gradient in solids: application to hexagonal lattices of Zn and Cd: Theoretical model

 \subsection{Temperature dependence of EFG}

-As shown in Sec.\ \ref{sub_A} the quadrupole density component $\rho_Q(R_{MT})$ on the vibrating MT-sphere is often reduced, Eqs.\ (\ref{e10}), (\ref{e11}).
-However, to calculate exactly the effect of the reduction on EFG, we have to know $\rho_Q(r)$ at all values $r \le R_{MT}$, see Sec.\ \ref{sub_B}.
-In a straightforward approach we should perform a set of calculations taking all values of $r$ as MT-radii.
-In practice, this approach does not work because due to the Coulomb divergency at nuclei, we can not take MT-radii very small.

-However, by changing $R_{MT}$ in a range of relatively large values close to $R_{MT}$, we have found that the reduction of the quadrupolar density component, $\rho_Q(r,T)/\rho_Q(r,\,T=0)$, is approximately constant.
+As shown in Sec.\ \ref{sub_A} the average quadrupole density component $\langle \rho_Q(R_{MT}) \rangle$ on the vibrating MT-sphere as a rule is reduced, Eq.\ (\ref{e15}).
+However, to calculate exactly the effect of the reduction on EFG, we have to know $\langle \rho_Q(r) \rangle$ at all values $r \le R_{MT}$, see Sec.~\ref{sub_B}.
+In a straightforward approach we should perform a calculation for $\langle \rho_Q(r) \rangle$ inside the MT-sphere considering the new value of $\langle \rho_Q(R_{MT}) \rangle$, Eq.\ (\ref{e15}), as an input boundary condition.
+In practice, by changing $R_{MT}$ in a range close to the maximal (contact) radius $R_{max}$, we have found that the reduction of the quadrupolar density component, $\rho_Q(r,T)/\rho_Q(r,\,T=0)$, is approximately constant.
+In Zn for example the change of $R_{MT}$ from the $R_{max}$ value of 2.517 a.u. to 2.30 a.u. at 300 K results in a change of the ratio from 0.945 to 0.926 (2{\%}).
 We then in a first approximation assume that for all $r \le R_{MT}$

-Accoring to Eqs.\ (\ref{p8a}) and (\ref{p8b}), the reduced quadrupolar density component $\rho_Q(r,T)$ for all $r \le R_{MT}$ changes the quadrupole charges as $q_Q(r,T)=R^{in}(T)\, q_Q(r)$ and $q'_Q(r,T)=R^{in}(T)\, q'_Q(r)$.
+Accoring to Eqs.\ (\ref{p8a}) and (\ref{p8b}), the reduced quadrupolar density component $\langle \rho_Q(r,T) \rangle$ for all $r \le R_{MT}$ changes the quadrupole charges as $q_Q(r,T)=R^{in}(T)\, q_Q(r)$ and $q'_Q(r,T)=R^{in}(T)\, q'_Q(r)$.
 This in turn leads to the reduction of $V_Q^{in}(T)=R^{in}(T)\, V_Q^{in}$, Eq.\ (\ref{p7c}), and $v_{(2,0)}^{in}(T) = R^{in}(T)\, v_{(2,0)}^{in}$.
 We then for the temperature evolution of EFG have

 [compare with Eq.\ (\ref{p9})].
 Here the factor $R^{out}(T)$ accounts for the change of the potential due to all charges outside the MT-sphere, while $v_{(2,0)}^{out}$ and $v_{(2,0)}^{in}$ are temperature independent (calculated with an {\it ab initio} electron band structure method).
 In practice, $v_{(2,0)}^{out}$ is found to be small (1-3 {\%}) compared to $v_{(2,0)}^{in}$.
-Since, in addition the difference between $R^{out}$ and $R^{in}$ is not essential, in the following we take $R^{out} \approx R^{in}$.
+Since, in addition the difference between $R^{out}$ and $R^{in}$ is not essential, in the following for simplicity we take $R^{out} \approx R^{in}$.
 Then the temperature dependence of EFG is completely due to the change of $\rho_Q$ inside the MT-sphere and

+Eqs.\ (\ref{t3}) and (\ref{t1}) imply that we consider the change of the quadrupole interaction as a perturbation causing a linear effect inside the MT-sphere.